cloud-partners/oci-MapR/README.md

 # oci-mapr
-This is a Terraform template for deploying a fully configured MapR cluster on OCI.
+This is a Terraform module that deploys [MapR](https://mapr.com/products/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
+It isdeveloped jointly by Oracle and MapR.

+## Sizing

 |             | Data Nodes   | Bastion Instance |
 |-------------|----------------|------------------|